-In 2021 we’ll be making areas of Central Resource Library even better!
+We are making areas of Central Resource Library even better in 2021!
 In addition to its public service staff, Central is home to many departments that support all 14 branches.
 Once the work at Central is complete, you will feel the positive impact across the Library system.

 We know you probably have many questions about what to expect over the next year, so we’ve put together a Construction FAQ that addresses the status of popular services like the Black & Veatch MakerSpace and Genealogy resources, more details about Little Central and where to find alternate services.

-Stay tuned to our blog and @jocolibrary on social media for construction updates!
+Stay tuned to our blog and @jocolibrary on social media for construction updates and photos.

 The population of Johnson County is steadily rising, and Johnson County Library is growing to meet the needs of our community.
 As home to many departments that support all 14 of our branches, such as Materials Handling, IT, Events Programming and Communications, Central Resource Library is considered the heart of the system.
 Many staff spaces have not been updated since Central first opened in 1995 and no longer meet the needs of a modern library system of our size; we need to ensure this central hub is running as efficiently as possible to support patrons across all our branches.